klavinslab/aquaverse/docs/protocol_developer/show.md

 ## Dynamic Show Blocks

-As already mentioned, we can achieve somewhat dynamic show blocks by inserting ruby expressions into the Strings displayed by `note` using the ruby String insertion `#{}`.
+As already mentioned, we can achieve somewhat dynamic show blocks by inserting Ruby expressions into the strings displayed by `note` using the ruby String interpolation operator `#{}`.
-It is also possible to use complex ruby code within the code blocks of the `show` method to programmatically decide how show block methods will be executed.
+It is also possible to use complex Ruby code within the code blocks of the `show` method to programmatically decide how show block methods will be executed.

 For instance, we could modify our earlier show block to give different instructions depending on the amount of `Operations` the protocol is run with